 Our group explores charge and energy transfer dynamics in

-conjugated polymers.
-We use self-assembly methods to connect various
+micro-photoluminescence imaging and spectroscopy.
+We use self-assembly methods to connect various nanocomponents to obtain hybrids

 group and described in the Instrumentation page.

 through the CFN user program.
-Some of our recent work is briefly described
+Some of our past work is briefly described

 with controlled behavior, in particular charge transfer, energy transfer and plasmon-assisted